Dialogue Discourse-Aware Graph Model and Data Augmentation for Meeting Summarization: Dialogue Discourse-Aware Data Augmentation

-Given a meeting and its corresponding discourse relations, we find a question often sparks a discussion.
-As shown in Figure \ref{fig:pseudo}, the user interface asked ``What's the standard colour?", other participants start to discuss this small topic.
-Thus, we can view the discussion as a small meeting and the question as a pseudo summary of this small meeting.
-According to this observation, we collect pseudo-summarization data from the meeting summarization dataset where the question identified by dialogue discourse serves as the pseudo summary and $N$ utterances (In experiments, $N$=10) after the question serve as the pseudo input.
-In detail, there are some uninformative and normal questions such as ``what is this here", which are not suitable for pseudo-summarization corpus construction.
-Thus, we filter out questions that contain no noun and adjective to make the pseudo data cleaner.
+Given a meeting and its corresponding discourse relations, we find a question often sparks a discussion and contains salient terms or concepts expressed in the discussion.
+As shown in Figure \ref{fig:pseudo}, speaker A asked ``What's the standard colour?", other participants start to discuss this small topic.
+Thus, we can view the discussion as a pseudo meeting and the question as a pseudo summary of this pseudo meeting\footnote{In our preliminary experiments, we randomly sample 100 pseudo-summarization instances and observe that 68\% of questions can cover important information, such as salient terms and concepts.}.

+According to the above observation, we collect pseudo-summarization data from the original meeting summarization dataset where the question identified by {\em QA} discourse serves as the pseudo summary and $N$ utterances after the question with their associated discourse relations serve as the pseudo meeting\footnote{We conduct experiments with $N \in [6:12]$.
+Finally, we choose $N$=10 which performs the best.}.
+Note that there are some uninformative and normal questions such as ``what is this here", which are not suitable for pseudo-summarization corpus construction.
+Thus, we filter out questions that contain no noun and adjective to make the pseudo data more realistic.
+Table \ref{tab:pseudo_datasets} shows the statistics for the pseudo-summarization corpus.